Pattern Programs in C - Examples with Logic and Pseudocode

 To design the upper half "half pyramid," we will use the nested loop, in which the outer loop i will go 1 to the max width of the pattern, and the inner loop j will print the i number of stars in each row.

-And to design the lower half "half inverted pyramid", the outer loop will start from max width - 1 and ends with 1, and the inner loop j will print the i numbers of star in each row.
+To design the lower half "half inverted pyramid", the outer loop will start from max width - 1 and ends with 1, and the inner loop j will print the i numbers of stars in each row.

 Pseudocode